Karunyam

-Karunyam is a 1997 Indian Malayalam-language family drama film written and directed by A. K. Lohithadas starring, Jayaram, Murali and Divya Unni in the leading roles.
+Karunyam is a 1997 Indian Malayalam-language family drama film written and directed by A. K. Lohithadas, starring Jayaram, Murali and Divya Unni in the leading roles.
 The film discusses the mishaps faced by an unemployed man in his family.
-It is considered one of the best scripts written by A. K Lohithadas.
+It is considered one of the best scripts written by Lohithadas.
 The major portions of the film was shot in Lakkidi, Palakkad.
-The performances from the lead cast were well appreciated, especially that of Murali, who plays the complex character of a loving but stressed father, who sacrifices everything for his family.
+The performances from the lead cast were appreciated, especially that of Murali, who plays the complex character of a loving but stressed father, who sacrifices everything for his family.
 It is considered to be one of the finest performances from Murali.